 We won’t really know what this dream is about till possibly a later film, but if this is what it all means, it’s exhilarating.

 I need to stop reading theories.
 I’m going to spoil it all for myself.

 Rey’s origins – She’s strong with the force Who is she?

 If the vision sequence does nothing for you in the way of picking up hints, Rey’s progression in the film will have you questioning her ancestry in the rest of the film.
-She has all this connection to the force and she’s stronger then Kylo Ren– and yet she’s not a Jedi?
+She has such a connection to the force, and she’s stronger then Kylo Ren– and yet she’s not a Jedi?
 Not even in training?
 Who is she and where did she really come from?
 The popular theory is that she is Luke Skywalker’s daughter–which gets me so giddy you don’t even know.
 But if she is, where is her mother?
 And if she isn’t–who is she?
 That’s another one to be answered in the sequels.

 Luke and Rey meet

 In the final moments, Rey finds Luke on some random island.
 She extends Luke’s lightsaber to him, and he stands there in silence.
 We don’t even get to see if he accepts it.
 The moment is filled with so much potential.